|Term||30-year fixed - FHA|

 One of the benefits of the FHA loan program is that home buyers may qualify even without a long credit history or outstanding credit.

 Many borrowers with newly adjusting ARMs look to refinance into fixed-rate FHA loans.
 Learn more about your refinance options.

 - Loan amount - FHA home loans have maximum mortgage limits that vary by state and county.

 - Down payment - FHA loan guidelines require a minimum down payment of 3.5 percent.

-- Property condition - FHA loans require that the home being purchased must meet certain conditions and be appraised by an FHA-approved appraiser.
+- Property condition - FHA loans require that the home being purchased meets certain conditions and is appraised by an FHA-approved appraiser.
 New FHA loans are available only for homes that will be used as the buyer's primary residence.

-An FHA mortgage may be a good fit if your credit is not up to the requirements of a conventional loan or limited cash for a down payment, but other options exist.
-Compare mortgage options to learn more on your own, or contact a mortgage loan officer to find out which mortgage option is the best fit for you.
+An FHA mortgage may be a good fit if your credit is not up to the requirements of a conventional loan or if you have limited cash for a down payment.
+However, other mortgage loan options exist.
+Compare mortgage options to learn more on your own, or contact a mortgage loan officer for help deciding which mortgage option is best suited for your needs.